Twenty-five clubs have applied for the FAW Tier 1 Licence for the 2023/24 season.

 Clubs in Tier 1 and Tier 2 had until 30 September to submit their applications for a Tier 1 Licence for the 2022/23 season.
 The confirmed applicants are detailed above.

-By 1 March 2022, any ground sharing agreements must be submitted in accordance with the FAW Pyramid Regulations.
-From 28 to 31 March, if required, final infrastructure assessments will take place.
+By 1 March 2023, any ground sharing agreements must be submitted in accordance with the FAW Pyramid Regulations.

 Clubs are assessed on the following criteria:

-An independent Appeals Body, also consisting of experts, will sit to consider the appeals on 21 April 2022.
-Decision will be communicated to the appellants on the same day.
+An independent Appeals Body, also consisting of experts, will sit to consider the appeals on 20 April 2023.
+Decisions will be communicated to the appellants on the same day.
 The decision of the Appeals Body is final.